amphioxus/snakemake_falco/README.md

 ## Delete symlinks

-Can easily be done manually by removing them within the *data/reads* directory:
+Can easily be done manually by removing them within the *data/reads* directory, for example by issuing:

 ```bash
 find . -type l -delete